BentoBoxWorld/docs/docs/Tutorials/api/Create-an-addon.md

 }
 ```

-The only method that should be defined is the `getAddon()` method thst must return an instance of your Addon.
+The only method that should be defined is the `getAddon()` method that must return an instance of your Addon.

 Once this is done, the Addon will be loaded just like a plugin and will be able to be accessed via other plugins.